theupdateframework/taps/tap7.md

       If delegated target roles are supported (See [Configuration File](#configuration-file)), then a delegated target role file should also be tested.
-- **Mirrors**
-    - Run the case in two scenarios:
-        - 2 attack mirrors
-          - Setup is as listed
-          - Return value expected is as listed
-        - 1 attack mirror, 1 good mirror
-          - The attack mirror is as described, and the good mirror lacks the malicious modification described.
-          - The return value expected is always Success (0) (A bad mirror should not be able to prevent update from a good mirror; that would be an easy denial of service attack.)
-    - Note that if the particular Updater doesn't support multiple mirrors, (see [Configuration File](#configuration-file)), then the two cases above should be:
-        - 1 attack mirror instead of 2 attack mirrors
-        - 1 good mirror instead of 1 good mirror and 1 bad mirror

 #### Case Sets